microshare/microshare.github.io/docs/2/general-user/quick-start/create-an-account.md

 ### A. Development or Production

-Microshare® consists of two environments, the development environment and the production environment; each has its own characterisitics and fufill different needs.
+Microshare® uses two environments, the development environment and the production environment; each has its own characterisitics and fulfill different needs.

 Dev : [dapp.microshare.io](https://dapp.microshare.io/login)

 Prod : [app.microshare.io](https://app.microshare.io/login)

-Here is the table of the different reasons to create an account on the dev or production environment.
+The following are the differences between the two:

 | Dev                   | Prod                      |